 Travel hacking and saving money on flights has become quite common as people are traveling more on a budget.
-Gone are the days when you have to pay full price for a flight as there are several ways to get $$$ off your flight.

 So let’s get to it!
 Here are 11 ways to save on flights so you can travel more often on a budget.